Join The LEAG

-The time and skills you give us are very valuable, and we’ll recognise your contributions in different ways.
+The time and skills our participants gave us were very valuable, and we recognised your contributions in different ways.

-This may include thank you letters, records of your contribution that you could use in applications for jobs or courses, or giveaways related to the projects you support.
+These included thank you letters, records of contribution that participants could use in applications for jobs or courses, or giveaways related to the projects they supported.